Prince Andrew to settle sex abuse case, donate to charity

-NEW YORK (AP) — Britain’s Prince Andrew has agreed to settle alawsuit filed by Virginia Giuffre, who said she was sexually trafficked to the British royal by the financier Jeffrey Epstein when she was 17.
+NEW YORK (AP) — Britain’s Prince Andrew, accused in a lawsuit of sexually abusing a 17-year-old girl supplied to him by financier Jeffrey Epstein, has agreed to settle by making a substantial donation to his accuser’s charity and declaring he never meant to malign her character, a court filing revealed Tuesday.

-The deal described in a court filing Tuesday in New York avoids a trial that would have brought further embarrassment to the monarchy.
-It calls for the prince to make a substantial donation to his accuser’s charity while saying he never meant to malign her character.
-It did not specify whether Giuffre would personally receive any money as part of the settlement.
+The deal avoids a trial that would have brought further embarrassment to the monarchy.
+Besides the undisclosed donation to Virginia Giuffre’s charity, it says Andrew acknowledges she has suffered as an abuse victim.
+It did not specify whether Giuffre would personally receive money as part of the settlement.

-Attorney David Boies, representing Giuffre, informed the judge presiding over the case in New York that a settlement in principle has been reached and lawyers on both sides will request a dismissal of the lawsuit within a month.
+Attorney David Boies, representing Giuffre, told the New York federal judge overseeing the case in a letter that a settlement in principle had been reached and lawyers on both sides would request a dismissal of the lawsuit within a month.

-Andrew hasstrenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed earlier this year.
+Andrew strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed earlier this year.

 “Prince Andrew intends to make a substantial donation to Ms. Giuffre’s charity in support of victims’ rights.
 Prince Andrew has never intended to malign Ms. Giuffre’s character, and he accepts that she has suffered both as an established victim of abuse and as a result of unfair public attacks.”